Creative Showcase mockup on a computer screen

 Development

-User-testing summary
+User-testing insights

 Each UX/UI team member conducted 2-3 independent user tests with internal candidates.
 We scheduled individual meetings, followed a consistent script, and recorded sessions for reference.